HouseTrip/housetrip.github.com/_posts/2014-07-31-compute-property-recommendations.md

 To conclude this overview, **Hybrid recommender systems** combines both the previous approaches to overcome their limitations.
 In 2007 the algorithm winning the Netflix prize for better movie recommendations [\[7\]](#ref-7) combined 107 different algorithmic approaches into one solution.

 ### Computing recommendations <a name="sec-computing-recommendations"></a>
-In this section we will explain how to compute the property recommendations using a *memory-based collaborative filtering* approach.
-For HouseTrip the data we have looks as follow:
+In this section we will explain how to compute property recommendations using a *memory-based collaborative filtering* approach.
+We believe this is best solution to experiment with here at HouseTrip because we don't need to build (and maintain) a complex domain model of our items, and we have enough data to rely on a collaborative filtering approach that, despite it's simplicity, is historically considered a simple and effective solution [\[5\]](#ref-5).

+The data we will be working with looks as follow:

 | 			 |	Property1	|	Property2	|	Property3	|	Property4	|
 | --------|-----------------|------------------|------------------|------------------|